byleonardlim/byleonardlim-web/content/case-studies/project-1.md

 ---
-title: "E-commerce Platform Redesign 1"
+title: "From Hours to Minutes: Reimagining Knowledge Discovery"
 description: "A complete overhaul of an existing e-commerce platform focusing on user experience and performance"
 ---